bhargavi-gudur/Cpp_BasicCode/README.md

 - Basic syntax of C++.
 - Writing and compiling a simple program.
 - Using the `iostream` library for output.

+### 5. bubblesort
+The bubblesort folder contains an implementation of the bubble sort algorithm using C++'s inbuilt swap function.
+The bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+It provides an example of using templates in C++ and covers how to implement basic sorting logic.

+### 6. passArrToFun
+This folder includes examples of how to pass arrays to functions in C++, showcasing different techniques and use cases.

 ## How to Use This Repository